PaulModaley/guitarstore/README.md

 ### Media

 * The hero image came from Getty Images but was edited by Paul Modaley using Canva and Photoshop.
-* The product images came from various sources including Getty Images and Google.
+* The product images came from various sources including Getty Images, Canva and Google.

 ### Content